 Who doesn’t like a fast loading website/blog under his name?
 But to attain a beautiful yet fast loading webpage is one of the toughest tasks of web development.
 It costs great effort and money.
 You buy overpriced web-hosting plans hoping to get a speedy website, but still you feel something is wrong.
-Your website doesn’t load as fast it was expected.
+Your website doesn’t load as fast as it was expected.
 Slow page load ultimately results in loss of visits to your site and weakens your site’s SEO.
-Before you blame you host, let me tell you, it is not completely their fault .
+Before you blame your host, let me tell you, it is not completely their fault.
 You are also responsible for the slow loading of your website.
-As far as WordPress websites/blogs are in concern, to make a WordPress site load faster we need to figure out what factors are responsible for the load time:
+As far as WordPress websites/blogs are concerned, to make a WordPress site load faster we need to figure out what factors are responsible for the load time:

 - Server response time: This factor is monitored by your web-host.
 If your site has an unexpectedly long server response time — you must contact them and request them to reduce the response time.